jnozzi/cocoadev.com/markdown/CocoaOpenGl.md

-How about some basic General/OpenGL Examples for General/MacOSX.
+How about some basic OpenGL Examples for MacOSX.
 Please comment your code.

 ----

-Neon Helium Productions has an excellent series of General/OpenGL tutorials at http://nehe.gamedev.net/.
+Neon Helium Productions has an excellent series of OpenGL tutorials at http://nehe.gamedev.net/.
 There is Cocoa source code supplied for most of the tutorials.

 **Most might be overstating it; at least, most of the really interesting ones (volumetric shadows, cel shaders, et cetera) don't have a Cocoa version.
 Good way to get you up to speed and ready to experiment, though.
 I'm still working on getting picking working properly.**

-There are 38 Cocoa General/OpenGL lessons and code based on General/NeHe's tutorials, including cel shading, along with a lot of other interesting Cocoa General/OpenGL stuff here: http://www.withay.com/macosx/opengl/
+There are 38 Cocoa OpenGL lessons and code based on NeHe's tutorials, including cel shading, along with a lot of other interesting Cocoa OpenGL stuff here: http://www.withay.com/macosx/opengl/

-Katherine Tattersall created the General/NeHe tutorials in Cocoa.
-Go to http://divide.zerobyzero.ca/ -- General/JimCath
+Katherine Tattersall created the NeHe tutorials in Cocoa.
+Go to http://divide.zerobyzero.ca/ -- JimCath

-*However, her tutorials end at number 9, which is hardly the extent of General/NeHe's tutorials, and those ported at withay.com*
+*However, her tutorials end at number 9, which is hardly the extent of NeHe's tutorials, and those ported at withay.com*

 ----
-General/FadeFromBlack is a simple General/OpenGL screen saver.
+FadeFromBlack is a simple OpenGL screen saver.
 The code might be commented.

-General/CustomGLView is a simple demonstration of drawing with General/OpenGL in a custom General/NSView without subclassing General/NSOpenGLView.
+CustomGLView is a simple demonstration of drawing with OpenGL in a custom NSView without subclassing NSOpenGLView.

 ----

 **Cocoa Z-Buffer**

-I used the General/CocoaInitGL example (availible from the apple sample code site) to init an opengl context into and General/NSOpenGLView...but then - when I start making...let's say, a cube - all the sides are rendered wrong...there ain't no Z-Buffer...so some sides shine through some others.....how to turn on the Z-buffer?
+I used the CocoaInitGL example (availible from the apple sample code site) to init an opengl context into and NSOpenGLView...but then - when I start making...let's say, a cube - all the sides are rendered wrong...there ain't no Z-Buffer...so some sides shine through some others.....how to turn on the Z-buffer?

 /Anton

 You need to call glEnable(GL_DEPTH_TEST) even though the example gives you a context that has depth buffers might not mean that opengl knows that it is supposed to do depth buffering.

-Interestingly enough in the General/NSOpenGLView example this works if you put that call into the contextCreateContextButton method it does not work when the call is in initWithFrame, somehow the context that is created the first time does not contain a depth buffer.
+Interestingly enough in the NSOpenGLView example this works if you put that call into the contextCreateContextButton method it does not work when the call is in initWithFrame, somehow the context that is created the first time does not contain a depth buffer.

 To see for yourself, add a button to the sample in the button call glEnable and glDisable with GL_DEPTH_TEST, first context it does not work any other context created afterwards (with depth buffers enabled) this will work.

 You only need to call glEnable once during your program (unless you turn it off again)

--- General/HaRald
+-- HaRald
 ----

 If you use
         glEnable(GL_DEPTH_TEST);
 then there is a z-buffer, but you need to construct the cube in order (back to front).
 Refer to the Open GL Red/Blue book.

--- General/DavidRemahl
+-- DavidRemahl

 ----